skalogryz/edid/README.md

 # edid
-utilities to read EDID information
+Utilities to read EDID information.

+# monitor list
+Cross-platform utilities to list displays in the system with refresh rate and physical size